data-mechanics/course-2016-fal-proj/alsk_yinghang/README.md

 # Assignment #2
 ## Narrative
 In the previous assignment, we generated a data set mapping each crime to the number of streetlights within a given radius.
 We will be using that information to calculate the number of crimes that happen within a radius of x number of streetlights.
+Our goal is to create a linear regression between the number of streetlights and the number of crimes, through which we may be able to determine a relationship between the two.
+We are using the _Pearson product-moment correlation coefficient_ to measure the linear dependence between our two variables, and we predict to see an overall negative linear correlation.
+I.e. the more streetlights in an area, the less crimes happen.

-We also generated a data set mapping crimes to average property values within a given radius of the crime.
-We are using this to determine the number of crimes that happen within a given range of property values.
+To further our goal of seeing which factors influence crime, we are using our previous mapping of crimes to the average property value in a radius surrounding that crime.
+We are expanding this to determine the number of crimes that happen within a given range of property values.
+This will allow us to see any relationship between the two, and what the linear correlation may be.

-With this new data, our goal is to create a linear regression between the number of crimes vs. the number of streetlights, and the number of crimes vs. the average property value.
-By looking at this, we may be able to determine a relationship between the variables, and therefore how crime is influenced by these different factors.
+Together, these two will provide further insight into which factors influence crime, and can in turn be used to predict which areas are more prone to criminal activity.

 # Assignment #1
 ## Project